InjectionSoftwareandSecurityLLC/lupo/docs/server/api.md

     - data = a data payload, usually any response that the implant wants to send back.
 This will be reflected to the operator of the server and requires no special format.
     - functions = any additional functions built into the implant that it wants to register in Lupo.
 If your implant implements a custom function you can tell Lupo about it via JSON by specifying {"name":"description"} in this parameter.
 You can include multiple key value pairs to register any number of custom functions.
 These will be displayed to the user of the server when interacting with a session and executing the "load" command.
     - register = boolean true/false.
 Defaults to false, but if passed in as true it will attempt to register a new session.
+    - filename = a string value provided by an implant that is the filename for a file being sent to download or upload.
+    - file = a string value that is expected to be a base64 encoded string that is a file to download or upload.

 Below are some examples of the bare minimum parameters needed to get up and running.
 By default Lupo will always serve the next command in the command queue if the request is not a registration request.
 As such your basic implant loop should function as follows: